-- The differences between the TOE models (see Table 2-1) are: the presence or absence of the specific license (i model); the changes in model names for the specific destination (Korean Government model); and hardware performances such as printing speeds.
-Since the differences in the fax function, model names for certain destinations, and hardware performances such as printing speeds do not affect the security functions, the evaluator evaluated that it was sufficient to test a representative model from the model group without license specific to "i-models" (non i-model group) and a representative model from the model group with license specific to "i-models" (i-model group). - > As a representative model for non i-model group, iR-ADV C7580 was tested. - > As a representative model for i-model group, iR-ADV C7580 with the appropriate license applied to make the configuration the same as iR-ADV C7580i was tested.
+- The differences between the TOE models (see Table 2-1) are: the presence or absence of the specific license (i model); whether or not they are equipped with fax function as standard (F model); combination of i model and F model (iF model); a model for which paper feeder tray (cassette) is added to iF model as standard equipment (iFC model); and hardware performances such as printing speeds.
+Since the differences in the fax function, paper feeder tray, model names for certain destinations, and hardware performances such as printing speeds do not affect the security functions, the evaluator evaluated that it was sufficient to test a representative model from the model group without license specific to "i-models" (non i-model group) and a representative model from the model group with license specific to "i-models" (i-model group). - > As a representative model for non i-model group, iR-ADV C255 was tested. - > As a representative model for i-model group, iR-ADV C255 with the appropriate license applied to make the configuration the same as iR-ADV C255i was tested.